 In the east, in front of the Capitol, would be a memorial to General Ulysses S. Grant; to the west, on the newly dredged riverbank, a memorial to Abraham Lincoln; and behind that monument, a bridge over the Potomac River to Arlington National Cemetery, which had once been a plantation belonging to General Robert E. Lee.
-Union and Confederacy would be united once again in peace.
+The Union and the Confederacy would be united once again in peace.

 The overgrown gardens and unsightly structures would be removed and L’Enfant’s tree-lined grand avenue would be realized at last, dotted with fountains and reflecting pools.
-The buildings around the Mall would house government departments and cultural institutions in buildings that would mimick the Neoclassical White House and Capitol building.
+The buildings around the Mall would house government departments and cultural institutions in buildings that would mimic the Neoclassical White House and Capitol building.

 Finally, a north-south stretch of parkland was added, anchored by the White House to the north, and a park to the south.
 The plan suggested that the park was a good spot for a future memorial; decades later, a memorial to Thomas Jefferson was placed there.

-The McMillan Plan, however, gave us the basic blueprint for the National Mall as we know it today.
-And the Mall we wound up with is consistent with what L’Enfant envisioned.
-It is not only the seat of government, but also a living and growing monument to the most important events and achievements in our nation’s history.
+The McMillan Plan, however, gave us the basic blueprint for the National Mall as we know it today, and the Mall we wound up with is consistent with what L’Enfant envisioned.
+It is not only the seat of government but also a living and growing monument to the most important events and achievements in our nation’s history.

 Learn more about Washington, DC’s history